 Law is a filmmaker, a member of the Berkeley chapter of the NAACP, a member of the Berkeley Chamber of Commerce, and is deeply engaged in civic activity.
 As a housing counselor for the Rent Stabilization Board, she counsels low-income people of color, seniors, students, and people with disabilities who are looking for housing in a city with spiraling rent costs.

 Law said that as a woman of color, a UC Berkeley alum, and longtime resident, she has seen firsthand how gentrification and skyrocketing rent prices are pushing residents of color out of their homes in the city.

 “I am very shocked and horrified by the dwindling numbers of diverse community members [in Berkeley],” said Law.

-Law says that the significant drop in the Black population in Berkeley from 20 percent in the 1970s to below eight percent today is what drives her to continue to advocate for affordable housing and to fight against displacement.
+Law says that the significant drop in the Black population in Berkeley from 20% in the 1970s to below 8% today is what drives her to continue to advocate for affordable housing and to fight against displacement.

 “I’ve talked to people every day…who have no food because they are paying all the money on rent,” said Law.
 “They cannot afford rent so they are on the margin of homelessness.
 So my advocacy…is to ensure that we keep a racially, ethnically, religiously, spiritually, income-wise diverse community.”

 Law says it’s an honor to receive such a prestigious award and hopes it can open doors and opportunities to continue the fight to ensure affordable housing for all residents.

 In addition to Law, long-time musician and youth advocate Faye Carol was awarded a Lifetime Achievement award at the event, which recognized individuals whose leadership has had a lasting impact on “improving the conditions affecting women and girls.”